-Moisture Testing and Hardwood Floors
+Moisture Testing For Hardwood Floors

 Any successful hardwood floor installation requires proper moisture testing.
 Unfortunately many stores that handle a variety of floor coverings do not have the right kind of people handle these tasks.
 Ask a carpet or ceramic tile installer if they do any moisture testing.
 Chances are great you won't find anyone.
 Common carpet stores are sending these same guys out to handle their wood flooring installations.